Adama Traore, Walcott and 8 footballers who could have been Olympic sprinters

 Adama Traore earned the nickname 'Usain Bolt' during his time at Barcelona's academy for good reason.

-Former Olympic champion Darren Campbell once advised him to tone down his speed, saying:
+Former Olympic champion Darren Campbell once advised him to tone down his speed, saying per the Telegraph.:

 "At Middlesbrough, Darren told me I didn’t need to run at 100 percent as I didn’t realize how fast I was."